Fall/Spring 2022/23 and Summer 2023 Tuition

 Registration and payment of the tuition is required every year a student is a member of the ensemble.

 Rehearsals are held weekly on Saturdays at Groton Hill.
-Sinfonia Concert Orchestra meets from 10am-12pm, Camerata Strings meet from 9:30am-11am, and Chamber Strings meet from 11:30am-12:30pm.
-Groton Hill Wind Ensemble meets from 12:30-2:30pm, Groton Hill Meadow Winds meet from 1-2:30pm, and Chamber Winds meet from 10-11am.
+Sinfonia Concert Orchestra meets from 9:30am-12pm, Camerata Strings meet from 9:30am-11am, and Chamber Strings meet from 11:30am-12:30pm.
+Groton Hill Wind Ensemble meets from 12:30-2:30pm.

 We do not offer makeup classes when rehearsals have to be canceled due to snow days or other emergencies.
 In the event of Director illness, we will do our best to provide a substitute conductor for the rehearsal.

-The youth ensembles concerts for the 2022-2023 school year will be held in the Concert Hall at Groton Hill on:
+The youth ensembles concerts for the 2023-2024 school year will be held in the Concert Hall at Groton Hill on:

 Concert Dress for each ensemble is as follows:

-Camerata Strings – Long-sleeve black dress shirt and pants, or long black dress, skirt or slacks; long or 3/4 length sleeves, black shoes and socks/hosiery
+Camerata Strings/Chamber Strings – Long-sleeve black dress shirt and pants, or long black dress, skirt or slacks; long or 3/4 length sleeves, black shoes and socks/hosiery

 Sinfonia Concert Orchestra – Long-sleeve black dress shirt and pants, or full-length black dress, skirt or slacks; long or 3/4 length sleeves, black shoes and socks/hosiery, tie optional (bow tie or regular tie, black only)